 The CEO and CFO have certified that Internal Controls over Financial Reporting have been designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-The Audit Committee of the Company has reviewed this MD&A, and the condensed interim consolidated financial statements for the three months ended January 31, 2018, and the Company's board of directors approved these documents prior to their release.
+The Audit Committee of the Company has reviewed this MD&A, and the annual consolidated financial statements for the year ended July 31, 2018, and the Company's board of directors approved these documents prior to their release.